-During the second quarter of 2022, the Corporation recognized revenues of \$14 million from feed-in premium contracts in France.
+During the third quarter of 2022, the Corporation recorded a provision for revenues from the first six months of 2022 to reflect the impact of the Act, as a result of which the revenues linked to FiP contracts in France are higher by \$28 million in 2023.
 The Corporation fully benefited from the difference between the selling price of energy and the reference tariffs of certain FiP contracts when such difference exceeded the sums received since the start of the contract.
 In August 2022, the Supplementary Budget Act was enacted by the French government, resulting in an obligation to pay the French government the difference between the market selling prices received and the reference tariffs of the FiP contracts.
 The retroactive effect of this law from January 1, 2022 was accounted for when the law was promulgated, during the third quarter of 2022.